Australia shares pare losses as Q1 GDP beats view; NZ down

-June 7 Australian shares pared their losses on Wednesday as stronger-than-expected GDP growth data saw the resource-rich economy tie the world record for the longest period without a recession.
+June 7 (Reuters) - Australian shares pared their losses on Wednesday as stronger-than-expected GDP growth data saw the resource-rich economy tie the world record for the longest period without a recession.

 Australia's gross domestic product growth came in at 0.3 percent in the first quarter from the previous three months, beating a 0.2 percent predicted by analysts to cap nearly 26 years of continuous expansion - equal to the Netherland's 103-quarter record.